AikidoSec/firewall-node/docs/lambda.md

 # AWS Lambda

-At the very beginning of your handler.js file, add the following line:
+At the very beginning of your file that contains your handler, add the following line:

 ```js
 const { lambda, preventPrototypePollution } = require("@aikidosec/runtime");